 (Originally published October 1, 2018.
-Updated with a new persona, Digital offering manager.)
+Updated with new persona, Smart QA manager.)

 The manufacturing workforce has been absorbing new technology for more than two centuries.
 Today, the industry finds itself in the midst of the Fourth Industrial Revolution, which is poised to transform work at an unprecedented pace through exponential technologies such as artificial intelligence, advanced robotics and cognitive automation, advanced analytics, and the Internet of Things (IoT).1 And, contrary to some predictions, technology is likely to create more jobs than it destroys—as it has done historically.2 This is evident in the tight manufacturing labor market conditions prevailing both globally as well as in the United States.

 Visit the Industrial products collection

 Additionally, the Fourth Industrial Revolution is creating a mismatch between available workers and the skills necessary for open jobs.
 In fact, Deloitte and The Manufacturing Institute anticipate the shortfall in US manufacturing during the next decade to reach the highest levels ever recorded, higher than the earlier estimates of 2 million unfilled jobs during 2015–2025.3 Part of the challenge the industry faces is understanding how today’s jobs and associated skills are morphing into new jobs and career pathways that continue to evolve along with advanced technology.
 How can the manufacturing industry prepare for this future workplace and ready its workforce to work beside robots and advanced technologies?
 What are the skills that will become “must-haves” in the future workplace?
 What are the pathways for training and education to enable these skills?
 We begin by exploring what’s possible for future jobs in manufacturing.